mui/material-ui/docs/pages/blog/mui-x-v5.3.0.md

 ## Unlock the feature 🔓🎁

-Since the Premium plan is not available yet, you can access it under experimental status in the DataGridPro.
+This feature will be part of the Premium plan when we will launch it.
+For now, you can access it on the Pro plan by enabling an experimental feature.
-Don’t worry about the `experimentalFeatures` name.
-The feature is stable in its current form.
+The row grouping is stable in its current form.
-The experimental flag is here to prevent regression in the pro plan.
+The experimental flag is here to make sure that the Pro plan will not have any regression when the feature will be moved to the Premium plan.

 ```js
 <DataGridPro experimentalFeatures={{ rowGrouping: true }} {...otherProps} />